Jun3ng/Capstonie-v2/Readme.md

-Please find attached for the presentation clip file name "BI"
+Please find attached for the presentation clip file name "BI" for full walkthrough